Gurobi/gurobi-ai-modeling/source/prompting-basics.rst

    ## 👩‍🏫 Results
    {Display solution, objective values and decision variables.
 Note any unaddressed aspects.}

-If you think back to the first paragraph of this chapter, you might see a similarity between both structures.
-This is not a coincidence, and at this point we want to introduce a concept in prompt engineering: *Multi-step Reasoning* or *Chain-of-Thought*.
+If you think back to the first paragraph of this chapter explaining the skills necessary for modelling, you might have noticed some similarities.
+This is not a coincidence, and at this point we want to introduce a concept in prompt
+engineering: *Multi-step Reasoning* or *Chain-of-Thought*.
 This is the concept of breaking down complex tasks into smaller, logical steps. [`Fu et al., 2023  <https://openreview.net/forum?id=yf1icZHC-l9>`__, `Wang et al., 2024  <https://arxiv.org/abs/2305.04091>`__]

 An LLM generates its response word-by-word, taking both the prompt and the generated response up until that point into consideration.
-This means that we can help the LLM by making it generate text that it can itself then later use to eventually create a response that is more complex that it would have otherwise been able to.
+This means that we can nudge the LLM into the right direction by making it generate text that itself can then later use to eventually create a response that is more complex that it would have otherwise been able to.

 To break it down, we aim to achieve the following steps: